Entra ID Authentication

 The Update Client Secret page displays.

-- Enter the new client secret from your Azure AD application.
+- Enter the new client secret from your Entra ID application.

 Enter the date to receive a reminder of when the client secret is due to expire.